CATALPAresearch/format_serial2/readme.md

 lib: This the folder where all third party javascript is stored.

-/amd/ladtopics.js: This is the only script that is called by the HTML-DOM of the plugin.
+/amd/serial2.js: This is the only script that is called by the HTML-DOM of the plugin.
 By using require.js all other files and dependencies are loaded on demand in this file and passed to the components (like the Timeline or the Assessment) underneath.

 amd/src/Assessment.js: This the major file where your assment dashboard has to be written.
 All necessray dependencies (d3, dc, vue) should be available there.
-The data from the server should be provided in the function call inside /amd/ladtopics.js, just below the Timeline call.
+The data from the server should be provided in the function call inside /amd/serial2.js, just below the Timeline call.

 A good sheet sheet: http://tech.solin.eu/doku.php?id=moodle:course_construction

 ## Contributors
 * Niels Seidel
 * Marc Burchart
 * Heike Karolyi
+* Slavisa Radovice